Dym077/virtual-gallery/README.md

 Most of the styling and visual elements are relying on the React-Bootstrap library.
 Some additional cumponenents are custom elements which I designed myself.
 * The Virtual Art Gallery logotype and the default profile avatar were made using [Affinity Designer](https://affinity.serif.com/en-us/designer/)
+* Additional photographs, used for the signup and signin pages were taken by the developer using a Nikon D600 digital camera.

 ## Acknowledgements
 - My mentor Jubril for his step-by-step guidance and advice.